Oregon State vs. Utah State LA Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Over/Under Insights

-- Oregon State and its opponents have gone over the current 67-point total in five of 12 games (41.7%) this season.
+- Oregon State and its opponents have gone over the current 66.5-point total in five of 12 games this season.

-- The combined points per game average of the two teams, 66, is 1.0 point fewer than Saturday's over/under.
+- The combined points per game average of the two teams, 66, is 0.5 points fewer than Saturday's over/under.

-- The 51.2 combined points per game that these two squads have allowed this season are 15.8 fewer than the 67 over/under in this contest.
+- This contest's over/under is 15.3 points more than the 51.2 these two squads combine to surrender per game this season.

-- The Beavers and their opponents score an average of 59.9 points per game, 7.1 fewer than Saturday's total.
+- The average total in Beavers games this season is 59.9, 6.6 points fewer than Saturday's total of 66.5 .

-- The 59.7 PPG average total in Aggies games this season is 7.3 points fewer than this game's over/under.
+- In 2021, games involving the Aggies have averaged a total of 59.7 points, 6.8 fewer than this game's set over/under.

 Oregon State Stats and Trends

-- The Beavers have an ATS record of 3-1 in their four games when favored by 7 points or more so far this season.
+- This season, the Beavers have an ATS record of 3-1 in their four games as a favorite of 7 points or more.

-- Oregon State has gone over the point total in 50% of its opportunities this year (six times over 12 games with a set point total).
+- Oregon State has eclipsed the over/under in 50% of its opportunities this year (six times over 12 games with a set point total).

-- When Oregon State scores more than 25.3 points, it is 6-2 against the spread and 6-2 overall.
+- When Oregon State puts up more than 25.3 points, it is 6-2 against the spread and 6-2 overall.

-- In games that Oregon State churns out more than 390.9 yards, the team is 5-3 against the spread and 5-3 overall.
+- In games that Oregon State amasses more than 390.9 yards, the team is 5-3 against the spread and 5-3 overall.

-- The Beavers have turned the ball over 16 times this season, three fewer than the Aggies have forced (19).
+- The Beavers have 16 giveaways this season, while the Aggies have 19 takeaways .

 - Find the latest spread and moneyline odds for Oregon State at SISportsbook.